Home

 Wicca also has a different relationship than many modern religions to people who are dead.

-Death is not a wall, to witches, but a veil.
+Death is not a wall, to Witches, but a veil.
 We may not be easily able to see and touch our beloved dead, but they are not entirely gone.

 We may grieve the distance between us, but we still perceive an enduring connection with our beloved dead.